 Bacteria are relatively easy to deactivate.
 Other pathogens are harder to kill - viruses, some fungi, and particularly bacterial spores which nature has designed to survive extreme conditions.
 Put a metal medical instrument in a pot of boiling water for a few minutes and you destroy the bacteria, but spores may survive.
 That’s why even hotter temperatures were required.
-Sterilization is the eradication of all pathogens.
+Sterilization is the eradication of pathogens for all practical purposes.

 Why do we need sterilized items and rooms?
 For the most part we don’t need sterile rooms.
 Clean rooms used in some industries have standards for particulate count but microbial populations are usually not measured.
 A clean room at a semiconductor fab is not sterile.

 Is a hospital operating room sterile?
 No, it is occupied by human beings with bacteria on their skin.
 (Typical bacteria count is 100 to 10,000 per square centimerer of skin).
 But the operating team can be reasonably sure the scalpel is sterile.